rossta/rossta.github.com/source/blog/2016-05-09-offline-page-for-your-rails-application.html.md

 Luckily, there's a new web standard, [Service Worker](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API), that potentially supplants App Cache by providing more granular control over networking in JavaScript, as opposed to manifest files.

-For now, let's consider how we might render a simple error page with our own branding when a user attempts to come back to our site without a connection.
+For now, we use a service worker to render a simple error page with our own branding when a user attempts to come back to our site without a connection.
 Keep in mind, the techniques used here are building blocks that can be taken further to enhance functionality.